klarna/klarna-on-demand-ios/doc/integration.md

 This guide includes all information necessary to receive payments from a user of your application through Klarna.
 In this guide, you will see how to allow the user to register his device with Klarna, change payment preferences and perform purchases.

 ##Including the SDK in your project
 This guide assumes you use [CocoaPods](http://cocoapods.org) to manage your project dependencies.
-If you do not, refer to our [official documentation](http://developers.klarna.com) for an alternative setup approach.
+If you do not, refer to our [official documentation (coming soon)](http://developers.klarna.com) for an alternative setup approach.

 Open up your Podfile and add the following line: